brettonw/namespace-include.js/README.md

     }
     module.exports = exportThis;

 The mechanism runs your imported module in a separate VM context and returns `module.exports`.
 The exported object is available through the variable you assigned it to (in this case, `myModule`).
-Depending on the usage, the net effect is usually similar to a singleton with static methods on it (think of it like `Math`, where you say something like:
+Depending on the usage, the net effect is usually similar to a singleton with static methods on it.
+Think of it like `Math`, where you say something like:

     var y = Math.sin(x);